rust-lang/rust/src/doc/guide.md

 }
 ```
 Where a `StringResult` is either an `StringOK`, with the result of a computation, or an
 `ErrorReason` with a `String` explaining what caused the computation to fail.
-This kind of
+These kinds of
 `enum`s are actually very useful and are even part of the standard library.

 As you can see `enum`s with values are quite a powerful tool for data representation,